 Our current research projects include:

-- Electron transport and phase transitions in semiconductor quantum wells and oxide hetero-interfaces.
+Electron transport and phase transitions in correlated two-dimensional electron (or hole) system in semiconductor quantum wells.

 Please visit our research projects webpage for more details.

 4/20/2018 Collaborative paper ” Role of the different defects, their population, and distribution in the LaAlO3/SrTiO3 heterostructure’s behavior” is published online.
 This paper was also selected as an editor’s pick by JAP.